-Pattie explained how increasing mobile phone penetration rates and the challenges of providing counselling to many students in need in schools, culminated in the design of POD Adventures.
-POD Adventures was developed as a part of PRIDE research programme that aims to develop 'trans-diagnostic' interventions (meaning a solution that can be applied for a range of mental health disorders) for schoolgoing adolescents.
+Pattie explained how increasing mobile penetration and phone rates challenges of providing counselling to many students in need in schools, culminated the design of POD in POD Adventures.
+Adventures developed as a part of PRIDE research programme that aims to develop 'trans-diagnostic' interventions (meaning a solution that can be applied for a range of mental health disorders) for school-going adolescents. .
 The app was built around three problem-solving steps that had been developed and evaluated for use in non-digital intervention formats through PRIDE: (1) 'Problem identification'; (2) 'Option generation'; and (3) creating a 'Do it' plan.
 This intervention, she said, is a unique blend of digital innovation and a counselor-led problem-solving model that will help adolescents to both cope with stressors and improve their problems.
 POD Adventures is delivered during school hours in school-allotted rooms and on devices provided by Sangath.
 During COVID, the programme was being offered online with telephone support.
 The app itself is divided in two sections; the 'Adventures' section aims to teach problem-solving concepts and methods through contextually-appropriate games while the second part, 'My POD' which prioritizes the problems of individual users.